 Another reason many couples begin to have issues is that they prioritize other aspects of life over the relationship.
 Quality time and staying connected are vital in any healthy relationship.
 Attempt to find ways to show your partner that you care about them and find out what makes them feel loved and secure in your partnership.
 By making an effort to understand their needs on a deeper level, you give your relationship a chance to grow for the better.

+Understanding what you can control in a relationship and what is out of your hands is important.
+You cannot control your wife's actions, but you can control your own.
 Thinking about your actions and showing her that you care does not mean ignoring your own needs.
-It means recognizing that there is hurt between you and your wife, and someone has to take the first steps to healing those hurts.
-Even though you are focused on paying attention to your wife, you should save some of your focus for yourself.
+It means recognizing that there is hurt between you and your wife and that someone has to take the first steps to heal.
+Even though you are focused on paying attention to your wife, you also have to focus on yourself.
 Work on being the person you want to be, what you consider the best version of you.
-It may be difficult, but you should take the time to consider where you may have fallen short as a spouse.
-And then work to improve yourself and show your efforts at self-improvement because, again, you are the only factor you can control.
+Working on yourself benefits both you and your partner.
+By balancing your desires with the needs of your spouse, you allow your relationship to thrive.

-That means really showing her that you have made the changes you say you have.
-Not only that, you have to show her that these changes are not just temporary ploys to get her to stay a little longer.
-You do that by being consistent in your new ways, so that you can rebuild her trust in you.
-If she complained that you didn't spend enough time with the kids, be there for their activities and be on time to pick up them up if you are sharing parenting time.
-If she complained that you made her feel unwanted, pay attention to the words you use when you speak to her.
-If she felt like you weren't financially responsible, change your spending habits.
+If a large part of the relationship ending has to do with your hurtful behavior, be patient with your partner as you rebuild their trust.
+By being consistent in your new ways, you can rebuild their confidence in your ability to be the partner that they need.
+If they felt that you didn't spend enough time with the kids, be there for their activities, and be on time to pick them up.
+If they felt that you made them feel unwanted, pay attention to the words you use when you speak to them.
+If they felt like you weren't financially responsible, focus your efforts on your spending habits.